primer/react/.changeset/tender-turtles-serve.md

 '@primer/react': patch
 ---

-Add support for a skeleton state with the TreeView.Subtree `count` prop
+TreeView: Add support for a skeleton state with the TreeView.SubTree `count` prop